 - All purpose flour works great and is my go-to for most baked goods.

-Note: You can cut right into the bars, but I find that it is easier to slice the bars after allowing the frosting to set for 30 minutes or so.
+Serving: You can cut right into the bars, but I find it easier to slice them after letting the frosting set for 30 minutes or so.
+Refrigerating the bars for 10-15 minutes speeds up the process.

 Ingredients